CS 524 - Compiler Construction

 30jan08

-You are given a compiler for SIMPLE which is compiles a "simple language" which includes arithmetic operations (multiplication, division, addition and subtraction), the If-then statement, Assignment statement and I/O statements.
+You are given a compiler for SIMPLE which compiles a "simple language" that includes arithmetic operations (multiplication, division, addition and subtraction), the If-then statement, Assignment statement and I/O statements.
 We will extend the SIMPLE compiler to implement Macro (subset of Ada/CS).
 A self-contained description of Macro is available under Documents of this handout and linked above.

 The following extensions will be developed over the semester (you should refer to the Macro description for the definition of our language for more details on how these extensions are to look):